ids-s1-21/project-XEMteam/proposal/proposal.md

 #### Hypothesis 2: The younger survivals are more than the older survivals .

-For question 3 we will have to create a new variable called “age range” which groups the ages in to different ranges such 0-15 , 16-30 etc.
+The age of a passenger can be considered to of be high priority when it comes to using life saving equipment from both their parents as well as the crew of Titanic.
+We will have to create a new variable called “age\_range” which groups the ages in to different ranges such 0-15 , 16-30 etc. Since many passengers have unknown ages we will have to ignore them for the purpose of this hypothesis.
+In order to display the survival rate we will have to create a new variable called “survival\_rate\_age\_range” using the “survived” column divided by the frequency of each age range.
+Then a possible way to visualize the data it is to use a bar plot using the “age\_range” as the predictor variable(X) and “survival\_rate\_age\_range” as the outcome variable(Y).
-Since many passengers have unknown ages we will have to remove from the dataset.
-Then we will visualize the data in to a segmented bar plot using the age range as the response variable and survived as the outcome.
+This type of graph will point the

 #### Hypothesis 3: The higher the class of the passenger, the higher survival rate.